ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 PID gains.
 The rate PID controller provides stability to reject disturbances and keep the actual aircraft following the software predicted rates.

 Start with the D gain.
-Use the tuning feature of ArduCopter which is linked to channel 6 on your radio.
+Use the :ref:`Transmitter based tuning<common-transmitter-tuning>` feature of ArduCopter.
 Make the following parameter changes:

 +--------------------------------------------+---------+
 | :ref:`TUNE<TUNE>`                          | 21      |